Privacy and Cookies Policy

 The Infrastructure Conference Network is committed to ensuring that your privacy is protected.
 If you provide information when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

-The Infrastructure Conference Network may change this policy from time to time by updating this page.
+The Healthcare Conference Network may change this policy from time to time by updating this page.
 This policy was updated in January 2015.

 We may collect the following information: